 Lake Paradis is probably the highlight of the nature reserve.
 And I admit it took my breath away when I got close to shore.
 Even in the gloomy weather, the lake and its high limestone cliffs were impressive.
 It’s hard to believe that the lake was created artificially in the 1940s to serve as a water reservoir for a school!

 The cliffs of the escarpment serve as a nesting site for peregrine falcons.
-In the pouring rain, I doubted my chances of seeing a falcon, so I continued on my way.
-A trail goes around the lake, but I decided to take a trail marked with the letters JE, so I could climb to the top of the cliff.
+In the pouring rain, I doubted I would be able to spot a falcon, so I continued on my way.
+A trail goes around the lake, but I decided to take a trail marked with the letters JE, so I could climb to the top of the cliffs.

-The JE Trail heads north and seems to cross a good part of the nature reserve (having followed it to the end, it would have led me to the entrances to the nature reserve in the Piedmont sector).
-But after following the JE Trail for about 1 kilometre, I came to a fork with a trail marked with the letters WN.
-As it seemed to lead to the top of the rocky escarpment, I followed it.
+The JE Trail heads north and seems to cross a good part of the nature reserve (having followed it to the end, it would have led me to the entrances to the nature reserve in Piedmont).
+But after following the JE Trail for about 1 kilometre, I came to a fork with a trail marked with the letters WN (if someone has any idea what these letters mean, let me know in the comment section).
+As that trail seemed to lead to the top of the rocky escarpment, I followed it.

 It seems impossible to believe, but it started to rain even harder.
 And since it was so hot and humid, the steady climb up the escarpment was a bit difficult.
 I swear I could have thought I was hiking in a tropical rainforest, but the many pine trees reminded me that I was still in Canada.